 Electric & Gas | Water & Wastewater | Power | Communications

 File management and search.
-As utilities transition away from reliance on 2D paper-based technical drawings to scanned drawings, 3D models, and geospatial information, they must find a way to manage an overwhelming number of digital files.
-Before long, they realize the job is too complex for Windows file management, and they find themselves facing problems such as search limitations, huge numbers of duplicate files, accidental overwriting and deletion of files, and the potential for intellectual property to be stolen by a disgruntled employee.
+As utilities transition away from reliance on 2D paper-based technical drawings to scanned drawings, 3D models, and geospatial information, they must find a way to manage an overwhelming number of digital documents.
+Before long, they realize the job is too complex for Windows file management, and they find themselves facing problems such as search limitations, huge numbers of duplicate documents, accidental overwriting and deletion of documents, and the potential for intellectual property to be stolen by a disgruntled employee.

 When users can find the information they need quickly, productivity benefits tremendously, and that translates to faster project turnaround and staff that spends time doing value-added work rather than chasing documents.